 2014 Penalty Relief under Notice 2015-30:

-Notice 2015-30 provides penalty relief for taxpayers who received a Form 1095-A, Health Insurance Marketplace Statement, that was delayed or believed to be incorrect and who timely file their 2014 income tax return, including extensions.
+Notice 2015-30 (PDF) provides penalty relief for taxpayers who received a Form 1095-A, Health Insurance Marketplace Statement, that was delayed or believed to be incorrect and who timely file their 2014 income tax return, including extensions.
 This relief applies to the following:

 - Penalty for late payment of a balance due (section 6651(a)(2))